Random actions of homeomorphisms of Cantor sets embedded in a line and Tits alternative: Abstract

 \section{Abstract}

-In 2000, Margulis proved that any group of homeomorphisms of the circle either preserves a probabilty measure on the circle or contains a free subgroup in two generators, which is reminiscent of the Tits alternatve for linear groups.
+In 2000, Margulis proved that any group of homeomorphisms of the circle either preserves a probabilty measure on the circle or contains a free subgroup on two generators, which is reminiscent of the Tits alternative for linear groups.
 In this article, we prove an analogous statement for groups of locally monotonic homeomorphisms of a compact subset of $\mathbb{R}$.
+The proof relies on dynamic properties of random walks on the group, which may be of independent interest.

 \selectlanguage{english}